twolfson/winfiles/README.md

 - Sexy Windows prompt (not yet used) https://gist.github.com/4198468
     - Get more info about your current location in a clutter-free way

+- Chocolatey
+    - Great package manager for Windows
+    - Install Adobe Reader, Sublime Text, Cmder easily

+- Cmder (not yet used)
+    - Terminal replacement for Windows that is much closer to `gnome-terminal`

 Non-Windows specific
 --------------------
 - Charles